thruthesky/firechat/README.md

 # Known Problems

 - You may see permission error when user logs out and logs into another accounts.
 And simply ignore that error.

+- When user scrolls up the chat room screen, the app will fetch next(previous) bunch of messages and it leads a sundden insertion of messages into chat room message list.
+And that causes the scroll position change a bit.
+And we accept it as a normal action.